-To adjust a front-end application, specifically Ruby on Rails or Django, read Ruby on Rails or Django migration.
-Finally, try Azure Cosmos DB for PostgreSQL, the easiest way to manage a Citus cluster.
+To adjust a front-end application, specifically Ruby on Rails or Django, read Ruby on Rails or Django.
+Finally, try Azure Database for PostgreSQL - Hyperscale (Citus), the easiest way to manage a Citus cluster.

 REAL-TIME DASHBOARDS

 Citus provides real-time queries over large datasets.
 One workload we commonly see at Citus involves powering real-time dashboards of event data.